-- Monthly gatherings for two years from September 2018 through June 2020 - A two-day retreat each September (2018 and 2019), the retreat for September 2018 will be from Sunday afternoon September 23rd - Tuesday lunch September 25, 2018 - Day-long gatherings each third Saturday from October through June - Gatherings include a variety of experiences, such as - Opening and closing circles of meditation, centering and personal sharing - Topical presentation with monthly readings assigned - Small group spiritual direction - Experiential exercises with time for quiet personal reflection. - Community-building with an emphasis on compassionate hospitality
+- Monthly gatherings for two years from September 2020 through June 2022 - A two-day retreat each September (2020 and 2021), the retreat for September 2020 will be from Sunday afternoon September 27th Tuesday morning, September 29th. - Day-long gatherings each month from October through June each year.
+Meetings will take place on every third Saturday from 8:30-4 pm - Gatherings include a variety of experiences, such as - Opening and closing circles of meditation, centering and personal sharing - Topical presentation with monthly readings assigned - Small group spiritual direction - Experiential exercises with time for quiet personal reflection. - Community-building with an emphasis on compassionate hospitality